 Currently the residents of the Town of LaFollette are served by one of four post offices, Webster, Siren, Fredric, or Shell Lake.
 The routes are determined by the resident’s location within the town.

-There are two cemeteries located within the town’s boundaries, White Pine Cemetery and Lakeview Cemetery (sometimes referred to as the Hertel Lakeview Cemetery).
-Both cemeteries are the final resting place to many of the original settlers of the Town of LaFollette and both cemeteries are still in operation.
+There are three cemeteries located within the town’s boundaries, White Pine Cemetery, Lakeview Cemetery (sometimes referred to as the Hertel Lakeview Cemetery), and Big Sand Lake Cemetery, operated by the St Croix Ojibwa.
+The cemeteries are the final resting place to many of the original settlers of the Town of LaFollette and both cemeteries are still in operation.

 White Pine Cemetery is located on Warner Lake Road about one half mile east of Anchor Inn Road.
 The land for the cemetery was donated by Otto Hertel and was originally designated that anyone who resides in the White Pine School District could be buried there for free.
 The cemetery’s first burial was Vernon Baird, the youngest son of an early settler.
 The cemetery is now managed by the Town of LaFollette.